 As a product of the Chicago Democratic political machine, Barack Obama is not what one would call a man of compassion or refined sensibilities.
 Like his Democratic forebears of the 19th and 20th centuries, he has shown little respect for human life.

-While a member of the Illinois State Senate, he openly supported legislation allowing abortionists to destroy viable fetuses, post partum, who survived late term abortion procedures.
-During World War II, Nazi concentration camp guards regularly slaughtered Jewish babies.
-So how does Obama distinguish between that and the ghoulish practice envisioned by the partial birth abortion legislation he supports?
+While a member of the Illinois State Senate, he openly supported legislation allowing abortionists to destroy viable fetuses, post partum, who survived late-term abortion procedures.
+The question “who should get an abortion?” is a very loaded one that many will want to research before making a sound decision.
+If the mother’s life is in danger or the child will be stillborn then those can be considered legitimate reasons.
+However, the legislation he supports is for none of these reasons and almost seems comparable to World War II when Nazi concentration camp guards regularly slaughtered Jewish babies.
+So how does Obama distinguish between that and the ghoulish practice envisioned by the partial-birth abortion legislation he supports?
 The only difference appears to be in methodology, so exactly where does he draw the line?

 In the years since the Woodrow Wilson administration (1913-1921), Democrats have attempted to clean up their image by adopting a mostly non-violent approach to political hegemony.
 Realizing that votes can be purchased in blocs, they have increased their numbers through the adoption of special-interest constituencies.